-Charter of the Fundamental Rights
+Charter of Fundamental Rights

 - The EU Charter of Fundamental Rights was adopted in Nice in December 2000 (Photo: French EU Presidency)

-The EU Charter of Fundamental Rights was adopted in Nice in December 2000 as a political declaration.
 It contains 54 articles mainly collected from the European Convention on Human Rights.
+They are divided into the following areas:

 Notes

-- The Charter was established by a special Convention consisting of 30 representatives from national Parliaments, 16 from the EU Parliament, one from the EU Commission, and one from each of the 15 governments.
+- The Charter was established by a special Convention consisting of 30 representatives from national Parliaments, 16 from the European Parliament, one from the EU Commission, and one from each of the 15 governments.

 Links